JetBrains/kotlin/samples/gitchurn/README.md

 # GIT frequency analyzer

- This example shows how one could perform statistics on Git repository.
+ This example shows how one could perform statistics on Git repository. libgit2 is required for this to work (`apt-get install libgit2-dev`).

 To build use `./build.sh` script without arguments (or specify `TARGET` variable if cross-compiling).